nicofilliol/BBBCopter/ArduPilotInstallation.md

     ```shell
     ip addr show wlan0
     ```
-    Now try SSHing into your BBBlue using its WiFi IP address.
+    Now try SSHing into your BBBlue using its WiFi IP address (the one right next to inet without the `/XX`).
 Make sure that your computer is now connected to the same WiFi network.
 So in case you've been connected to the BeagleBone's WiFi hotspot, make sure to change networks first.

 6. In order to install and update required software, run the following commands:
     ```shell